Corebridge Financial

 Corebridge Financial, Inc. is an American financial services company.
 It provides annuities, life insurance, retirement plans, wealth management, and other financial services through its four core businesses—individual retirement, life insurance, retirement services, and institutional markets.

 Corebridge was formed by an AIG spin-off of the company via IPO in 2022.
 In 2024, Nippon Life Insurance Company acquired an equity interest in Corebridge Financial from AIG.
-Under the terms of the transaction, AIG agreed to maintain a 9.9% stake in Corebridge for two years.
+In 2025, the company joined the Fortune 500.

 History

 Corebridge Financial was formed when AIG spun off the company in September 2022.
 In September 2024, the Corebridge brand name replaced AIG on the America Tower of the American General Center, its headquarters.
+In May 2026, AIG agreed to sell its remaining shares in Corebridge Financial, the culmination of a five-year separation process.

 Early history

 The American General Insurance Company was formed on May 8, 1926 by Gus Sessions Wortham in Houston, Texas.
 Wortham worked for the Texas Fire Rating Board in Austin, Texas before moving to Houston in 1912.
 Before starting American General, he worked at his father's insurance company, John L. Wortham & Son Agency, until his death in 1924.
 Following his father's death, Wortham began the company in response to a Texas Commissions of Appeal ruling allowing that insurance companies may merge several lines of business.

 In 1953, American General hired life insurance veteran Benjamin N. Woodson as president.
 Woodson previously served at Mutual Trust Life Insurance Company, the National Association of Life Underwriters, and various other roles.
 Woodson would eventually succeed Wortham as CEO of the company in 1972 where he remained until retiring in 1978.

 In 1995, the company was the subject of Unitrin, Inc. v.
 American General Corp.
 American General tendered an offer for a controlling block of shares of Unitrin.
 The Board of Directors of Unitrin, who held 23% of the shares, did not think the price offered was adequate and so initiated a poison pill and offered a buyback to increase their holdings to 28% of the total shares.
 It became the leading case on a board of directors' ability to use defensive measures, such as poison pills or buybacks, to prevent a hostile takeover.